best-practice-and-impact/govcookiecutter/{{ cookiecutter.repo_name }}/CONTRIBUTING.md

 ## Testing

 Tests are written using the [pytest][pytest] framework, with its configuration in the `pytest.ini` file.
-Note, only tests in the `tests`, and `{{ cookiecutter.repo_name }}/tests` folders are executed.
+Note, only tests in the `tests` folder are executed.
 To run the tests, execute the following command in your terminal:

 ```shell
 pytest